ShiroXOkami/VRCASL-Gestures-Simplified/README.md

 Huge Thanks to https://github.com/shrine-priestess for helping out and inspiring me to make this simpler and more versatile.

-Must be using https://github.com/benaclejames/VRCThumbParams in order to function properly
+Must be using https://github.com/benaclejames/VRCThumbParams with https://melonwiki.xyz/#/ in order to function properly

-To add to avatar
+To add to Avatar
 1. Import Package
 2. Place "ASL Simplified 1" into Gesture layer

 ![Base Layers](https://user-images.githubusercontent.com/68105767/111051703-08604b80-840a-11eb-839a-acfe5705122b.PNG)

-3. If you don't have a menu for avatar place "Blank menu" and "ASL Params" into the Expressions dropdown
+3. If you don't have a menu for avatar place "Blank menu" and "ASL Params" into the Expressions dropdown, otherwise add Parameters to existing controller

 ![Expressions](https://user-images.githubusercontent.com/68105767/111051761-5ffeb700-840a-11eb-9c44-d77a07f733d8.PNG)